-- A) Here, they said, w as Roosevelt's opportunity to slay one and declare victory. - President's companions were hesitant to offer the animal to him at first. - C) It took a few hours of fierce struggle to restrain the bear, as in a bad condition as it was. - D) Roosevelt, they said, was developing an obsession with hunting wild bears. - E) The w ay hunting w as done did not really matter for anyone as there w eren't any action groups. - 75.
-Sleep apnoea involves lapses in breathing during sleep. ---- Now, Giovanni Traverso at the Massachusetts Institute of Technology and his colleagues have developed an ingestible electronic device that may allow home assessment of sleep apnoea.
+- 75. Sleep apnoea involves lapses in breathing during sleep. ---- Now.
+Giovanni Traverso at the Massachusetts Institute of Technology and his colleagues have developed an ingestible electronic device that may allow home assessment of sleep apnoea.
 The device, roughly the size of a vitamin supplement, contains an accelerometer that measures breathing and heart rate by detecting vibrations in the gut.
-It also has a medical-implant radio to transmitthis information to an external computer.
-By the information it sends, the software can tell whether a person has sleep apnoea or not. - A) An electronic pill that can measure your breathing and heartrate might be able to diagnose sleep apnoea or detect opioid over doses. - B) Diagnosis usually involves an overnight stay in hospital for monitoring vital signs, including breathing and heart rate. - The team tested the smart pill in 10 people w ho w ere already booked in at the West Virginia University Medicine Sleep Evaluation Center. - D) The researchers think the pill can also be given to opioid users to detect if they stop breathing due to an overdose. - E) The pill is typically excreted w ithin a day, w hich could limit its utility in detecting overdoses among opioid users.
+It also has a medical-implant radio to transmit this information to an external computer.
+By the information it sends, the software can tell whether a person has sleep apnoea or not. - A) An electronic pill that can measure your breathing and heartrate might be able to diagnose sleep apnoea or detect opioid over doses. - B) Diagnosis usually involves an overnight stay in hospital for monitoring vital signs, including breathing and heart rate. - C) The team tested the smart pill in 10 people who were already booked in at the West Virginia University Medicine Sleep Evaluation Center - D) The researchers think the pill can also be given to opioid users to detect if they stop breathing due to an overdose. - E) The pill is typically excreted within a day, which could limit its utility in detecting overdoses among opioid users .